-At some point, this "third hemisphere" will have extreme informational content and an intimate knowledge of our biology, our personality and other attributes of the physical world to integrate seamlessly with us, as a holistic entity.
+At some point, this "third hemisphere" will have extreme informational content and intimate knowledge of our biology, personality and other attributes of the physical world to integrate seamlessly with us, as a holistic entity.

 While our original biological system will pale in comparison to the exocortex perhaps billions of times more capable, the exocortex will seamlessly assume all functions of the biological brain.
 For a transitional period (of a few decades) people will not be limited to just one physical body.

 Eventually, people will be able to form identities in numerous substrates, to route their identity through the biosphere, cybersphere, metaverse and other virtual environments.